 Best Match

-speed hiking, thru-hiking, lightweight backpacking
+speed hiking, lightweight backpacking

-If this preliminary review has piqued your interest in the Merrell Rogue Hiker GTX, please consider purchasing your new pair through the affiliate links above.
+If this review has piqued your interest in the Merrell Rogue Hiker GTX, please consider purchasing your new pair through the affiliate links above.
 That doesn't cost you anything, but it sends a few shillings my way to pay for this site and the boots I review.
 Those small commissions also give me a little something back for all the unpaid hours I've spent creating free content to help people buy hiking footwear that fits their feet and matches their hikes.
 If this site hooked you up, I'd appreciate it if you hook me up, too.

 Thanks for reading Hiking Feet.
 Happy Hiking!

-• Nice review Jory.
+Nice review Jory.
 Have you had any issues with with the material on the toe box “popping” or “clicking” when you walk in these boots?
 I have and its a real bummer.
 If the right boot was like the left boot, I’d be super happy with these.
 That popping noise is super annoying though.

-• No, I haven’t noticed a sound like that.
+No, I haven’t noticed a sound like that.
 Is it the gaiter attachment making the noise on one side?
 If that’s it, you might be able to tighten the bottom lace enough to snug it into place?
 That’s my only guess of that sound.
 Thanks for checking out my review.